flashbots/suave-specs/specs/rigil/suave-chain.md

 ## Suave Transaction

-The SUAVE protocol adds a new transaction type to the base Ethereum protocol of which it is called a `SuaveTransaction`.
+The SUAVE protocol adds a new transaction type to the base Ethereum protocol called a `SuaveTransaction`.
 The purpose of this new transaction type is to process fees for offchain computation and to support the new data primitives associated with confidential compute.

 Blocks on the SUAVE chain consist of lists of SUAVE transactions.
-This new transaction type facilitates and captures key information involved in Confidential Compute Requests, which are detailed in the [Kettle](./kettle.md) spec.
-These fields encapsulate the result and record of a confidential computation request.
-It includes the `ConfidentialComputeRequest`, signed by the user, which ensures that the result comes from the expected SUAVE Kettle, as the `SuaveTransaction`'s signer must match the `ExecutionNode`.
-Additionally, it includes the original request as the `ConfidentialComputeRecord`.
+This new transaction type facilitates and captures key information involved in Confidential Compute Requests and their subsequent results.
+Any `ConfidentialComputeRequest`, signed by the user, specifies an `ExecutionNode`.
+SUAVE transactions are valid if and only if they are signed by the `ExecutionNode` specified by the user in the original `ConfidentialComputeRequest`, which is included as the `ConfidentialComputeRecord`.

 ```go
 type SuaveTransaction struct {